Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Experimental Results

-\textit{Ethnicity Recognition.} We used only UTKFace dataset for ethnicity recognition.
-Our MobileNet-based model was compared with traditional classification of such facial features as VGGFace (VGG-16), VGGFace-2 (ResNet-50) and FaceNet (InceptionResNet v1 trained on VGGFace-2 dataset).
+\textit{Ethnicity Recognition.} The UTKFace dataset was used for ethnicity recognition.
+The proposed MobileNet-based model was compared with traditional classification of such facial features as VGGFace (VGG-16), VGGFace-2 (ResNet-50) and FaceNet (InceptionResNet v1 trained on VGGFace-2 dataset).
 The validation accuracies are shown in Table~\ref{tab7}.
-Here one can notice that our model with new head (classifier) provides an appropriate quality even in comparison with very deep state-of-the-art facial embeddings.
-The worst recognized class is Latino/Middle Eastern, which is caused by very small number of training samples.
+Here the model with new head (FC layer) and SVM with RBF kernel provides an appropriate quality even in comparison with the state-of-the-art facial embeddings.